Nickchapman3773/Uranium-Fever/README.md

 	- Both versions must be on the same platform.
 	- The Epic Games version WILL NOT work.
 - Windows 10 or higher (64-bit).
-- ~150 GB of free drive space, preferably on a SSD.
-	- This is a comprehensive estimate, including MO2, Fallout New Vegas, Fallout 3, all DLCs for both games, TTW, and the Uranium Fever installation itself.
-	- Please note, many of the files involved in this installation can be deleted post-installation to free up extra space.
 - [Visual C++](https//www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/).
 	- Extract the archive, open the extracted folder, right click install_all.bat, and select run as administrator.
 - [DirectX Runtime Libraries](https//www.microsoft.com/en-us/download/details.aspx?id=8109).